 The Center for Cognitive and Brain Sciences is pleased to offer a seed grant competition to Center members.

-CCBS is pleased to announce a seed grant competition, to be awarded to a team of at least two PIs from distinct departments.
-The aims of the program are to support cognitive science research, foster interdisciplinary collaboration, advance student training, and promote representation of diverse groups in cutting edge STEM research.
+The aims this seed grant program are to support cognitive science research, foster interdisciplinary collaboration, advance student training, and promote representation of diverse groups in cutting edge STEM research.
 The Center will support projects that have the potential of advancing the understanding of mind, brain, and/or language and combine multiple areas and approaches within cognitive science.

 Successful proposals will outline activities that will significantly increase the visibility of the Center nationally and internationally.
 Successful applications are expected to develop new collaborations, formulate innovative ideas, and/or collect pilot data (including fMRI data).
 Preferences will be given to proposals involving new collaborations, although existing collaborations will not be excluded.